TheLogicMaster/ESP-Smart-Display/README.md

 display will update and show the new content.
 [DoubleResetDetector](https://github.com/datacute/DoubleResetDetector) is used to detect two restarts within ten seconds of each other, at which point the WiFi configuration AP will start again.
 The configuration screen is always displayed after setting up the WiFi connection, if you want to determine the display's IP.
 Static IP configuration is not available yet.
+If the display isn't displaying correctly after flashing the firmware, the default PxMatrix parameters may be incorrect for your display.
+In this case, either determine the IP of the display using a serial monitor with baud rate 115200 or your router.
+Once connected to the display dashboard, try changing the mux and scan patterns under *Settings*.
+If this doesn't fix it, the wiring may be incorrect or the firmware wasn't correct for your board, causing incorrect pin assignments.

 ## Web Dashboard
 Vue is used to create a SPA webpage that is hosted on the ESP8266.
 All files are compressed and it takes up about